KazeemHamzat/NHSEngland-IG-BACKUP/backup/guides/NHSE-Design-and-Development-Approach2/Home/Assurance---Endorsement/Clinical-and-Technical-Assurance.page.md

 - Initial list of FHIR resources for use cases
 - Initial plan including deployment approach
 - List of engaged vendors and representatives from a private beta site
-#### Content of the UK Core pack
+#### Content of the NHS England IG pack
--  A first draft of the mapping of requirements to FHIR assets, including profiles, extensions, ValueSets, ConceptMaps, etc  by the UK Core team.
+-  A first draft of the mapping of requirements to FHIR assets, including profiles, extensions, ValueSets, ConceptMaps, etc  by the IOPS team.
--  Detailed comparisons between relevant UK Core R4 assets and CareConnect STU3 assets.
+-  Detailed comparisons between relevant NHS England IG R4 assets and CareConnect STU3 assets.
 See <a href="#appendixd">Appendix D</a> for more information.
 -  Data models/datasets
 -  Design options; recommended options will be determined over several calls after external consultation
 -  Any associated implementation guides